Rusty-naped pitta

 The rusty-naped pitta (Hydrornis oatesi) is a species of bird in the family Pittidae.

 Taxonomy

-The rusty-naped pitta was described by the amateur ornithologist Allan Octavian Hume in 1873 from specimens collected in the eastern Pegu Hills, Myanmar.
+The rusty-naped pitta was described by Allan Octavian Hume in 1873 from specimens collected in the eastern Pegu Range, Myanmar.
 Hume coined the current binomial name Hydrornis oatesi.
 The species was subsequently placed in the genus Pitta but was then moved back to the resurrected genus Hydrornis in 2006 based on the results of a molecular phylogenetic study.
 The genus Hydrornis had been introduced by the English zoologist Edward Blyth in 1843.
-The specific epithet was chosen to honour the amateur ornithologist Eugene William Oates (1845-1911) who had collected the specimens.
+The specific epithet was chosen to honour the amateur ornithologist Eugene William Oates who had collected the specimens.